yesidx08x/Shared-Memory/README (Shared Memory).md

 A screenshot of how the program could be used: ![Image 1](Images/Shared_Memory_1.png?raw=true "Iamge 1")

 # Most relevant files
-The files that handle the actual Maya sendings are located in the "Sender/Inc" and "Sender/SRC" folders.
+The files that handle the actual Maya files for sending  are located in the "Sender/Inc" and "Sender/SRC" folders.
 For the actual receiving of the program, the most relevant files are in the following folder "Shared Memory/Reciever".
 There are a total of three files shared between the programs and they can be found under "Shared files".